Shalyne-K/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Function that computes absolute value of an integer
+Function that prints the last digit of a no.